Travel Green and Safe for All Customers

 - Cyclists must remain in immediate proximity and in full control of their bicycles at all times

 Types of Bicycles

 - Single-seat, human-powered, two-wheeled vehicle, with a wheel diameter not in excess of 27 inches and maximum dimensions of 80" in length and 48" in height.
-These bicycles require a Long Island Rail Road/Metro-North permit.
+These bicycles require a Long Island Rail Road/Metro-North Railroad permit.

 - Not permitted: Bicycles in excess of the above dimensions, as well as tandem, motorized, or training-wheeled bicycles, tricycles, or bicycles with any protrusions that could cause injury or damage.

 - True folding bicycles do not require a permit, but must remain folded at all times.
 Folding bicycles may be brought on board all trains.
 Please see below for details on the folding bicycle policy.

 - By Mail: complete a Bicycle Permit Application and mail it with a check for $5